Neqab, Khalilabad

-Neqab (نقاب) (Note: Also romanized as Neqāb and Noqāb; also known as Naughab, Nowghāb, and Nowqāb) is a village in Rostaq Rural District of the Central District of Khalilabad County, Razavi Khorasan province, Iran.
+Neqab (نقاب) (Note: Also romanized as Neqāb and Noqāb; also known as Naughab, Nowghāb, and Nowqāb) is a village in Rostaq Rural District of the Central District in Khalilabad County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 2,248 in 596 households.
 The following census in 2011 counted 2,461 people in 727 households.
-The 2016 census measured the population of the village as 2,556 people in 780 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 2,556 people in 780 households, the most populous in its rural district.